 The Jerusalem Friedensmal is a positive example of a forward-looking commemorative culture.
 A future in dignity and freedom is possible if we confront the past.
 It means making peace with the past because a responsibility for it comes into being in the present.
 With regard to the Schum-Cities you can see the coherences that have been reflected in history for a long time.
 This project relates to the fundaments.The very beginnings of the Jewish-German relationships need both recognition and peace.

-A view from the Rose of Shalom within the Circle of Peace.
+A view from the Blossom of Shalom within the Circle of Peace.
 The cathedral is clearly visible with binoculars.

 The atrocities in the German relationship to Judaism are going way back.
 The SchUM culture in the cities Speyer, Worms, and Mainz on the Rhine was so important that the current application of these cities to become “World Heritage” seems appropriate.
 On their way towards Jerusalem in Israel, Christian Crusaders passed through the SchUM cities in 1096, which was then known as “Jerusalem on the Rhine”.
 Jews who were not willing to convert to Christianity were massacred.
 The Crusaders left behind a trail of destruction.
 The years that followed witnessed many pogroms against the Jews, shortly after the Third Crusade in 1195, as well as in 1282 and 1343 (reference).
 The German pogroms between 1348 and 1351, as the country was suffering from the plague, should also be mentioned.
 The population blamed “the Jews”, who were suspected of poisoning the wells.
 Jews fell ill less often thanks to their better hygiene, as they followed their religious rules.